dotlang/language/doc/RFE.md

 ? - How can I state type of a lambda?
 Do I need to?
 `fp := int{|x:int|-> { return x+1}}`?

+? - If we disallow re-assignment, then closure's limitation can be lifted. but what about loops?

 -- No more changes to the spec before re-writing of spec is finished--